A landing theorem for entire functions with bounded post-singular sets: Introduction

 \subsection{Hyperbolic sets}

-As in \cite{BL14}, our results apply not only to repelling (and parabolic) periodic points, but also to \emph{hyperbolic sets}; for polynomials this was first proved in \cite{Pr94}.
+As in \cite{BL14}, our techniques apply not only to repelling (and parabolic) periodic points, but also to \emph{hyperbolic sets}; see \cite{Pr94} for the corresponding result for polynomials.
 Recall that a compact, forward-invariant set $K \subset \C$ is called \emph{hyperbolic} if for some $k\in\N$ and $\eta>1$ we have $\lvert (f^k)'(z)\rvert > \eta$ for all $z\in K$.

-If $\P(f)$ is bounded and $K$ is such a hyperbolic set, then we prove that every point of $K$ is ``accessible'' from the escaping set, via a dreadlock (see Theorem~\ref{thm:mainhyperbolic}).
-If $f\in \Bhairy$, these dreadlocks are indeed hairs (arcs in the escaping set connecting a finite endpoint in $K$ to infinity).
-Again, we can state the following result without requiring the terminology of dreadlocks.
+If $\P(f)$ is bounded and $K$ is such a hyperbolic set, then we prove that every point of $K$ is ``accessible'' from the escaping set, via a filament (see Theorem~\ref{thm:mainhyperbolic}).
+Again, we can state the following result without requiring the terminology of filaments.